mahesh-hegde/rrip/README.md

         Show this help message
   -l int
-        Number of entries to fetch in one API request (devel) (default 100) -max int
+        Number of entries to fetch in one API request (devel) (default 100) -log-media-links string
+        Log media links to given file
+  -log-post-links string
+        Log all links found in posts to given file -max int
         Max number of files to download (+ve), -1 for no limit (default -1) -max-size int